 Regeneron's enterprise risk management (ERM) program holistically considers risks to, and potential impacts on, our business.
 As part of our ERM process, we continually seek and obtain input on potential risks from leaders across the business.
 To date, our ERM process has not identified any significant risks related to climate change.
 We identify and assess corporate risks using the business impact analysis (BIA) criteria.
-This includes considering financial materiality, compliance, operational, legal and reputational factors, as well as competitive edge, shareholder and stakeholder confidence value.
-We employ these tools to assess projects as they are budgeted for, planned out and executed.
+This includes considering financial materiality, compliance, operational, legal and reputational factors, as well as competitive edge and shareholders' interests.
+We employ this process to evaluate projects as they are budgeted for, planned out and executed.

 This process helps us identify gaps that may arise and allocate resources to mitigate potential risks.
-For example, we work with our insurance providers to consider the financial implications of potential climate-related physical risks.
+For example, we work with our insurance providers to consider the financial implications of potential climaterelated physical risks.
 At a site level, we identify and prioritize risks based on their potential impacts and establish mitigation plans.

-We assess our business through publicly available tools, such as utilizing the World Resources Institute Aqueduct tool to understand the impacts of water stress on our operations, and our exposure to physical hazards.
+We assess our business through publicly available tools, such as the World Resources Institute's Aqueduct Water Risk Atlas mapping tool, to understand the impacts of water stress on our operations and our exposure to physical hazards.

-Each site develops and maintains its own business resiliency program to ensure risks and opportunities are considered and addressed within each operating area.
+Each site develops and maintains its own business resiliency program to ensure risks and opportunities are considered and addressed within their respective operating areas.
 For example, at our Industrial Operations and Product Supply (IOPS) Ireland site, we manage regulatory risks associated with carbon pricing exposure through the European Union Emissions Trading Scheme (EU ETS) by incorporating current and projected carbon prices into our financial planning.